Published online Nov 21, 2020. doi: 10.3748/wjg.v26.i43.6810

 Published online: November 21, 2020

-The complications acute lung injury (ALI) and acute kidney injury (AKI) caused by severe inflammation are the main reasons for high mortality of severe acute pancreatitis (SAP).
+The complications acute lung injury and acute kidney injury caused by severe inflammation are the main reasons of high mortality of severe acute pancreatitis (SAP).
 These two complications can both lead to water metabolism and acid-base balance disorders, which could act as additional critical factors affecting the disease trend.
-Aquaporins (AQPs), which can regulate the transmembrane water transport, have been proved to participate in the pathophysiological process of SAP and the associated complications, such as ALI and AKI.
-Thus, exploring herbs that can effectively regulate the expression of AQPs in SAP could benefit the prognosis of this disease.
+Aquaporins (AQPs), which can regulate the transmembrane water transport, have been proved to participate in the pathophysiological process of SAP and the associated complications, such as acute lung injury and acute kidney injury.
+Thus, exploring herbs that can effectively regulate the expression of AQP in SAP could benefit the prognosis of this disease.

-To determine whether YBT can regulate the water metabolism in rats with severe acute pancreatitis via regulating expression of aquaporins.
+To determine whether Yue-Bi-Tang (YBT) can regulate the water metabolism in rats with severe acute pancreatitis via regulating the expression of aquaporins.

-Healthy male Sprague-Dawley rats were randomly divided into a sham-operated group (SOG), model group (MG), and YBT-treatment group (TG), with 12 rats in each group.
+Sprague-Dawley rats were randomly divided into three groups, sham operation group (SOG), model group (MG), and treatment group (TG).
 SAP was induced with 3.5% sodium taurocholate in the MG and TG.
 Rats in the TG were administered with YBT while SOG and MG rats were given the same volume of saline.
-Blood and tissue samples were harvested to detect serum inflammatory cytokines, histopathological changes, malondialdehyde and superoxide dismutase in the lung, protein and mRNA expression of kidney injury molecule-1, α-smooth muscle actin, and vimentin in the kidney, protein and mRNA expression of AQP1 and 4 in the lung, pancreas, and kidney.
+Blood and tissue samples were harvested to detect serum inflammatory cytokines, histopathological changes, malondialdehyde and superoxide dismutase in the lung, and protein and mRNA expression of kidney injury molecule-1, α-smooth muscle actin, and vimentin in the kidney, and AQP1 and 4 in the lung, pancreas, and kidney.

-YBT might regulate water metabolism to reduce lung and kidney edema in SAP rats via decreasing AQP expression, and alleviate the tissue inflammatory injury.
+YBT might regulate water metabolism to reduce lung and kidney edema of SAP rats via decreasing AQP expression, and alleviate the tissue inflammatory injury.